3 Data Entry Clerk Resume Examples For 2023

 What about cool fonts?

-Now, I have nothing against cool fonts, but you don’t want to get too zany with them.
-Have fun picking your favorite clean, modern fonts, but basically: If your resume would look out of place on your own desk, dial things back a bit.
+Now, we have nothing against cool fonts, but you don’t want to get too zany with them.
+Have fun picking your favorite clean, modern fonts, but basically, if your resume would look out of place on your own desk, dial things back a bit.

 What if my resume goes over one page?

 Time to trim it down!
 But don’t worry: You don’t have to say goodbye to any of your treasured accomplishments forever.
-If they don’t fit on your one-page resume, save them for your cover letter.
+If they don’t fit on your one-page resume, save those details for when it comes time to write a cover letter.

 How do I balance my skills?